PatronSaintOwl/ops/00_provisioning/README.md

 If you was simply trying things out, or more in general if you don't need your cloud infrastructure anymore, simply run `terraform destroy` to destroy your datacenter and all its dependencies

+Don't worry, you can re-up it at any moment !

 ## Configuration

 You can configure your datacenter in main.tf